anycable/anycable/README.md

 ## Security Contact

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure.
+To report a security vulnerability, please contact us at `anycable@evilmartians.com`.
+We will coordinate the fix and disclosure.